EBI-Metagenomics/mgnify-biata-2020/docs/source/assembly-2.rst

 |question| Do you know the exact location of where the sample was taken?

-|question| WHat are the lat/long co-ordinates?
+|question| What are the lat/long co-ordinates?

 |question| Follow the link to the BioSamples record, can you find any more information about the location of the sample?

 |action| From the tabs in the header bar, select **Text search**, and then select **Samples** below the search box.
 There are a number of metadata fields available to allow you to filter for a sample of interest to you.
 Not all are relevant to all samples.
 Within the hierarchy of biomes, navigate to environmental>aquatic>lentic.
 You should see 57 samples.
 Now select the depth filter.

 |question| How many lentic samples have depth data associated with them?